esfx/esfx/packages/async-autoresetevent/README.md

-The `@esfx/async-autoresetevent` package provides the `AutoResetEvent` class, an async coordination primitive.
+The `@esfx/async-autoresetevent` package provides the `AsyncAutoResetEvent` class, an async coordination primitive.

 # Overview